Associate Degree Nursing – Transition to Registered Nurse

 - ACT sub-score of 18 in Reading (applicants who took the ACT prior to October 1989 must retake the ACT to obtain the Reading Sub-score).

 - GPA of 2.50 or higher using the best grade achieved for prerequisites for the nursing program of study completed by the admissions deadline date.
 All other course work will NOT be used to calculate the GPA.

 - Validation of current unencumbered professional license or certification.

-- Applicants who have been enrolled in another nursing program must be eligible to return to that program and must provide a letter of good standing from the nursing program attended in order to be considered for admission in the Associate Degree Nursing Program.
+- Applicants who have been enrolled in another Transition to RN program (or its equivalent, i.e., accelerated, bridge, advanced placement, etc.) within the last four (4) years must be eligible to return to that program and must provide a letter of good standing from the nursing program attended in order to be considered for admission in the Transition to RN option of the Associate Degree Nursing Program.

-- Applicants with two (2) withdrawals or failures from any previous nursing program/course are not eligible for admission to the HCC ADN Program within four years from the date of the last nursing course taken.
+- Applicants with two (2) withdrawals or failures from Hinds’ ADN Transition to RN option or any previous Transition to RN option (or its equivalent) are not eligible for admission within four (4) years from the date of the last nursing course (Transition to RN option, or equivalent) taken.
+If it has been more than four (4) years from the last nursing course (Transition to RN option, or equivalent) taken, applicants:

 Prerequisites to the First Transition to RN (ADN-TRAN) Option Course (NUR 2114)

 - Completion of Anatomy and Physiology I & II with labs (4 semester hrs each) and Microbiology with lab (4 semester hrs).
 All required courses must be completed with a “C” or above, and science courses taken prior to admission must have been completed within 5 years of entering NUR 2114.